My teaching philosophy is grounded in these core principles:

 Teaching should be accessible

 Being a good teacher is the teacher’s problem.
-While we should expect that our students devote significant attention and effort to our classrooms, our work should be predicated solely on this devotion.
+While we should expect that our students devote significant attention and effort to our classrooms, our work should not be predicated solely on this devotion.
 If motivated students are struggling, we as teachers need to find ways to help students work through that struggle.
 This is particularly true in the non-majors (general education) classroom, but I think it also applies to all classrooms: too often teachers present material in a confusing, overwhelming, and/or disorganized manner and then expect students to make sense of the resulting mess.
 I try to make my classes accessible to all of my students by selecting informative background material, presenting key ideas and concepts in a variety of ways, and providing my students with frequent feedback.
 I also pay close attention to the level of each of my courses, providing information that will help each student find the course that matches their needs.
 When students are not learning, I make it my problem to find novel ways to reach those students.

 Reading material and other assigned media should support – not guide – classroom teaching